danfuzz/samizdat/doc/language-guide/10-execution-trees.md

 When run, first `function` and then the elements of `actuals` (in order) are evaluated.
 If `function` evaluates to something other than a function, the call fails (terminating the runtime).
-If any of the `actuals` evaluates to void, the call fails (terminating the runtime).
+If any of the `actuals` evaluates to void, the call fails (terminating the runtime), unless the actual is a `voidable` node.
+See `voidable` below for more details.

 If there are too few actual arguments for the function (e.g., the function requires at least three arguments, but only two are passed),